moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Onward spread
-One reason we have seen such rapid spread throughout the continent is likely facilitated through the movement of wild birds.
+One reason we have seen such rapid spread throughout the continent is likely due to the virus spreading with the movement of wild birds.

 Coloring by migratory flyway, we can see that the main branch originating from Europe was introduced to the Atlantic flyway, whereas the smaller branch introduced from Asia entered via the Pacific flyway.
 Viruses largely cluster within flyways with some transmission between flyways.